allebone/help.omni.af.mil/docs/PEX/StanEval.md

 >| Charlie  | _R_ - Reserve     | 1-Jan-20                   | 1-May-20            |
 >| Delta    | _G_ - Guard       | 1-Jan-20                   | 1-May-20            |
 * Use the 12-month cycle based on the birth date.
 Evaluations wil expire every twelve months, on the examinee's birth month.
 * Failed Requisite = Overall Q3.
 When a requisite is failed, the overall evaluation grade will be set to “3”.
-When the requisite is subsequently passed, the overal grade wil reflect a “3/1”.
-This rule is usual y used by MAF, AMC, and AMC-gained ANG/AFRC units.
+When the requisite is subsequently passed, the overal grade will reflect a “3/1”.
+This rule is usually used by MAF, AMC, and AMC-gained ANG/AFRC units.
 * Additional training required to be complete not later than 2 months \(3 months ANG/AFRC\) after the primary evaluation.
      * The Service Status is set in Setup > Personnel.
-With the rule not checked, additional training is due not later than three months after the discrepancy date.
+With the rule not checked, additional training is due no later than three months after the discrepancy date.
 With rule checked: Person Service Status
 >| Person   | Serving Status    | Discrepancy Date | Additional Training Due Date |
 >| :------- | :---------------- | :--------------: | :--------------------------: |
 >| Alpha    | _null_            | 1-Jan-20         | 30-Apr-20                    |